POU or POE - What's the difference, which do I need?

 A complete treatment system can have both POE and POU.
 Consider this scenario, You want to treat all the water in your home or business and you install a POE system.
 Perfect but, if your home or business has been plumbed with a soft water loop the cold water in your kitchen is not treated.
 If you want to treat kitchen cold water you would need to purchase a POU treatment system for the kitchen water.

-Perhaps the best place to start your search for a POE or POU treatment system is by taking our Filter Finder Quiz.
+Perhaps the best place to start your search for a POE or POU treatment system is by taking our Easy Filter Finder Quiz.
 Answer a few simple questions to find the best treatment for your needs.

 Good To Know

-What is a soft water loop?
+What is a soft water loop and why I might need a POU system?

 Why a POU filter is better than an under counter RO